rabe42/micro-CA/README.md

 Checks if the certificate is valid and signed by the CA. Beside the signiture it checks if the provided certificate is not on the CRL and is still in the time period, defined at creation time of the certificate.

 ## RSA Commands
+These commands are not really part of the CA, but comes in handy to demonstrate how the clients or users may be provided with an simple way to create there private keys and certificate requests.

+To really leverage on the PKI, it is important, that the users are able to do this step by their own.

 ### rsa-client-csr
 Creates a private key and derives a certificate signing request (CSR) from it.
 This may be signed with the CA signing command.